-C. Northwest Natural Gas Co. v.
+C. Northwest Natural Gas v.
 City of Gresham

-Northwest Natural Gas Co. v.
-City of Gresham57 is a complicated case and involved numerous issues.
-For the purposes of this paper, it is sufficient to concentrate on the home rule aspects of the case.
-First, the facts.
-The city of Gresham adopted a resolution that raised utility "license fees" from five to seven percent of a utility's gross sales within the city.
-The increased license fee affected several utilities operating within the city, including both publicly-owned and investor-owned utilities.
-Importantly, the resolution that raised the license fee stated that the increased revenue would be used to fund police, fire and parks.
-NW Natural Gas Company,

-Portland General Electric, and the Rockwood People's Utility District (PUD) all challenged the increased fee.
+In Northwest Natural Gas, Co. v.
+City of Gresham the court confronted several complicated issues.
+For the purposes of this paper, the focus will be on the home rule aspects of the case.
+The city of Gresham adopted a resolution that raised utility "license fees" from five (5) to seven (7) percent of a utility's gross sales within the city.
+The increased license fee affected a number of different utilities operating within the city, including both publicly-owned and investor-owned utilities.
+Importantly, the resolution that raised the license fee stated that the increased revenue would be used to fund police, fire, and parks.
+NW Natural, Portland General Electric, and Rockwood People's Utility District all challenged the City's increased fee.
 The case eventually reached the Oregon Supreme Court.

 The Supreme Court first determined that the ostensible "license fees" were in fact privilege taxes under state law, because the city resolution stated that revenue from the increased fees would be used to fund city services.
 In that sense, the license fee at issue in this case differs from the fee at issue in Rogue Valley Sewer Services, because income from that fee was used to pay for costs associated with the utility.
-Having determined that Gresham's fee was in fact a privilege tax, the question then became whether ORS 221.450-which imposes a five percent ceiling on privilege taxes-preempted the city's ability to impose a seven percent privilege tax on the utilities.58
+Having determined that Gresham's fee was in fact a privilege tax, the question then became whether ORS 221.450-which imposes a five (5) percent ceiling on privilege taxes-preempted the city's ability to impose a seven percent privilege tax on the utilities

-The court determined that the city could impose a 7 percent privilege tax on the investor-owned utilities-NW Natural Gas Company and Portland General Electric-but not on Rockwood PUD.
-The court explained that state law did not preempt the city from imposing a higher privilege tax on the private utilities, because nothing in the law unambiguously expressed an intention to limit privilege taxes on private utilities to five percent of gross revenue.
+The court determined that the city could impose a seven (7) percent privilege tax on the investor-owned utilities-NW Natural and Portland General Electric-but not on Rockwood PUD.
+The court explained that state law did not preempt the city from imposing a higher privilege tax on the private utilities, because nothing in the law unambiguously expressed an intention to limit privilege taxes on private utilities to five (5) percent of gross revenue.
 Second, the state law and local ordinance were not incompatible.
-In other words, a seven percent privilege tax on private utilities did not conflict with state law.
+In other words, a seven (7) percent privilege tax on private utilities did not conflict with state law.